-- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make payments through credit, debit, charge and stored value cards at merchants' outlets. - As at end of the first quarter of 2024, 10 Licensed Commercial Banks, 2 Licensed Finance Company and 1 non financial institution acquiring cards were licensed to function as Financial Acquirers of Payment Cards. - With the intention of protecting cardholder data from unauthorized use, in 2014, CBSL instructed all financial acquirers to ensure that merchants acquired by them do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers).
+- Point of Sale (POS) terminals were introduced to Sri Lanka in 1994. - POS terminals allow customers to make payments through credit, debit, charge and stored value cards at merchants' outlets. - As at end of the second quarter of 2024, 10 Licensed Commercial Banks, 2 Licensed Finance Company and 1 non financial institution acquiring cards were licensed to function as Financial Acquirers of Payment Cards. - In 2013, CBSL has directed licensed financial acquirers of payment cards in Sri Lanka to upgrade their POS terminals with the Terminal Line Encryption technology in order to enhance the security of payment card transactions. - With the intention of protecting cardholder data from unauthorized use, in 2014, CBSL instructed all financial acquirers to ensure that merchants acquired by them do not engage in double swiping (i.e. merchants swiping payment cards in devices other than POS terminals provided by financial acquirers).